Engee documentation

 Notebook

-In this example, we show how to calculate the capacity of a pipe when an incompressible liquid under overpressure passes through it.
+In this example, we will show how to calculate the flow capacity of a pipe when an incompressible liquid passes through it under excessive pressure.

-The model of this simple pipework system contains two tanks (block Reservoir), the first of which has an overpressure of 50,000 Pa relative to the second.
-The reference pressure in both cases is the atmospheric pressure (101 325 Pa), but it does not play a special role here, also because the pipe flows incompressible liquid.
+The model of this simple pipeline system contains two reservoirs (a block Reservoir), the first of which has an overpressure of 50,000 Pa relative to the second.
+The base pressure value in both cases is atmospheric pressure (101,325 Pa), but it does not play a special role here, including because an incompressible liquid flows through the pipe.

 image.png

-Of the "service" blocks - the model contains a fluid parameter setting block Isothermal Liquid Properties (IL) and a block Solver Configuration - both have default settings.
+From the "service" blocks, the model contains a block for setting fluid parameters Isothermal Liquid Properties (IL) and the block Solver Configuration – both have default settings.

 In [ ]: